-You’ll see that there is an extra ‘Cashback‘ field when using the ‘Risk-Free Bet‘ setting.
-This is where you enter how much cash you expect to get back, should your risk-free bet lose.
-This allows the calculator to factor in your refund and provide you with the correct overlay stake.
+You’ll see an extra ‘Cashback‘ field when using the ‘Risk-Free Bet‘ setting, where you enter how much cash you expect to get back should your risk-free bet lose.
+It allows the calculator to factor in your refund and provides you with the correct overlay stake.

-The amount you enter will differ per offer depending on how the refund is paid and the terms of any free bets or bonuses.
+The amount you enter will differ per offer depending on how the bookmaker pays the refund and the terms of any free bets or bonuses.

-Using straightforward matched betting, you can convert a free bet into around 80% cash.
-You would therefore enter £8 as your ‘Cashback‘ figure for this offer as that’s the amount you should be able to convert your £10 free bet into.
+You can convert a free bet into around 80% cash using straightforward matched betting.
+Therefore, you would enter ‘£8‘ as your ‘Cashback‘ figure for this offer as that’s the amount you should be able to make from your £10 free bet.

-As you can see, the calculator tells you that you should lay £8.70 against Mildenberger…
+As you can see, the calculator tells you to lay £8.70 against ‘Mildenberger‘.

 Lay £8.70 against Mildenberger @ 6.60 = Potential liability of £48.72

-Let’s take a look at your overall profit/loss for each possible outcome…
+Let’s look at your overall profit/loss for each possible outcome.

 As you can see, if Mildenberger wins, you’ll make a straight profit of £6.28 with no further action required.

 If Mildenberger fails to win, you’ll make a small initial loss of £1.74.
-Don’t worry though, you’ll be able to make £8 cash from your incoming £10 free bet, giving you an overall profit of £6.26.
+Don’t worry; you’ll be able to make £8 cash from your incoming £10 free bet, giving you an overall profit of £6.26.

-You can divide your profit by your risk-free bet stake to work out the percentage that you’re converting into cash…
+You can divide your profit by your risk-free bet stake to determine the percentage you convert into cash.

 £6.26 ÷ £10.00 = 0.626 (62.6%)